jorendorff/tabletop-games/space-lawyer.md

 *   The Judge tells the Space Lawyers how it wants to be addressed.
     For your first game, just use "Judge" or "Your Honor".

-*   The Defense announces the defendant's name.
-    (The *defendant* is the person who stands accused of murder.
-    It typically have no role in the trial, although it can be called as a witness.)

-*   The Prosecutor chooses the victim's name and the cause of death.
+*   The Prosecutor chooses the cause of death.

 When that's done, set a timer for four minutes, and court is in session.